What is Buddhism?

 The recognition of impermanence in everything is by itself a very brave act.
 Because this includes the impossibility of a stable condition we can define as an ultimate goal.
 By this characteristic alone Christianity does not qualify as a Buddhist teaching, as it postulates eternal things.

 The second characteristic is even harder still, as it states that all emotional states are problematic.
+In fact literally it says that all formations are suffering, but this is too deep to discuss, so we will stick to ’emotional states’ for now.
 If a teaching or method recognizes the fact that all emotional states are by themselves problematic, it is in line with this second aspect of the Buddhist teachings.
 And by now we maybe reach a 99% disqualification rate of other doctrines.
 Because if you really scrutinize the so called “spiritual” teachings which are currently in circulation you will find that almost all of them define their goal as some kind of an emotional state, which is portrayed as ideal, perfect and so on.
 In Buddhism however we recognize the fact that any emotional state is by it’s very nature an extreme, and as an extreme state each one is unstable and is also a compounded phenomenon, being a product of causes and conditions.
 Everything which is a product of causes and conditions is dependent on these causes and conditions and is thus impermanent – which brings us back to the first point.